ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 40380 BIOGEOCHEMISTRY 3 Credit Hours

-Prerequisite: Minimum C grade in BSCI 10110 and BSCI 10120; or minimum C grade in ESCI 11041 or ESCI 11043; and minimum C grade in CHEM 10060 and CHEM 10062.
+Prerequisite: Minimum C grade in the following courses: (BSCI 10110 and BSCI 10120) or (ESCI 11041 or ESCI 11043); and (CHEM 10058 or CHEM 10060) and CHEM 10062.

 Schedule Type: Lecture